(Published May 2020, supplemented July 2021)

 Personally, I started my professional life pretty much at the same time as the currency reform.

-I experienced the technical and economic rise of the Federal Republic of Germany in my work in trade and industry, as well as the moral and political decline and the grave mistakes of the last decades, which now endanger all the achievements of the post-war period.
+I experienced the technical and economic rise of the Federal Republic of Germany during my work in trade and industry and my university studies, as well as the moral and political decline and the serious political mistakes of the last decades, which now endanger all the achievements of the post-war period.

 “It is time for a jolt in Germany and Europe to try the formulation of our former Federal President.
 And now.
 2021 and 2022 are years of directional decisions.
 For Germany - but ultimately also for Europe.
 Because this super election year is not just about the Chancellery.
 It's about which economic policy, yes: which economic order should shape the coming decade. "